nebula-plugins/nebula-plugins.github.io/documentation/plugin_overview.md

 Check out the [gradle-contacts-plugin GitHub page](https://github.com/nebula-plugins/gradle-contacts-plugin) for details on how to use it.

-### gradle-aggregate-javadocs-plugin
-If you are building a multi-module project and would like to publish a single Javadoc site for all modules, we recommend using the [gradle-aggregate-javadocs-plugin](https://github.com/nebula-plugins/gradle-aggregate-javadocs-plugin).

-Check out the [gradle-aggregate-javadoc-plugin GitHub page](https://github.com/nebula-plugins/gradle-aggregate-javadocs-plugin) for details on how to use it.

 ### gradle-extra-configurations-plugin
 The goal of this plugin is to make it easier to add either an `optional` or `provided` configuration to an existing Gradle project.

 Check out the [gradle-extra-configurations-plugin page](https://github.com/nebula-plugins/gradle-extra-configurations-plugin) for details on how to use it.

 ### gradle-override-plugin
 This plugin allows you to override arbitrary Gradle properties via command line args.
 Convenient if you want to quickly change values that are normally static for one off builds.

 Check out the [gradle-override-plugin page](https://github.com/nebula-plugins/gradle-override-plugin) for details on how to use it.